syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/Instantiate-pdfviewer-dynamically.md

 ```

-In your controller, create an action method that returns a PDF document as a FileResult.
+In your controller, create an action method that returns a PDF document as an action result.

 View Sample in GitHub [View Sample in GitHub]()